Eagles draft prospect tracker: Ole Miss’ Walter Nolen, Penn State’s Kevin Winston Jr. both visited Philly

 The Eagles are bringing in Georgia offensive lineman Dylan Fairchild for a predraft visit, according to The Draft Network.
 Fairchild, who measured 6-foot-5, 318 pounds at the NFL scouting combine, was a two-year starter at left guard for the Bulldogs and earned second-team All-American honors in 2024.
 A physical, mauling presence in the interior, Fairchild can create displacement as a run blocker and has heavy hands as a pass protector.

-Though Fairchild has a lot of raw power as a blocker and the athleticism to block in space, his inconsistent hand placement and struggles allowing defenders into his chest are a big reason why he’s projected to be a Day 3 pick.
+Though Fairchild has a lot of raw power as a blocker and the athleticism to block in space, his inconsistent hand placement and struggles allowing defenders into his chest are a big reason he’s projected to be a Day 3 pick.

 Still, Fairchild’s experience at guard — and the Eagles recent run of drafting former Georgia standouts — makes him an intriguing option after the third round as a developmental guard who could push for a starting spot by his second season.